-Overview Study team members, except Principal Investigators and those with an Administrative Staff role, must access eResearch Regulatory Management and accept their role before an application can be submitted.
-This process allows the individual to verify and accept their role on the study team and to maintain compliance with U-M Conflict of Interest policies.
-Navigation Role: Study Team Member > Home Workspace
+Overview Study team members, except Principal Investigators and those with an Administrative Staff role, must access eResearch Regulatory Management and accept their role before an application can be submitted, unless the study is Not Regulated or Exempt.

 Overview Proposal Approval Forms (PAFs), Unfunded Agreements (UFAs), Awards (AWDs) and/or Internal Sponsors (including department or PI discretionary funding) associated with the study can be added when the Application is in an editable State (e.g., Pre Submission).
 At least one of the support sections must be answered.
 Multiple forms of funding or support must be added one at a time.
 This procedure covers how to add a related PAF and Internal Sponsor.

 Overview In addition to the Principal Investigator, other Study Team Members can be included on the application.
 Each Study Team Member can be granted rights to edit the application and be included in future correspondence related to the study.
 Study team roles include: Co-Investigator Faculty Advisor Study Coordinator/Project Manager Administrative Staff Research Staff Biostatistician Consultant Other Individuals assigned to these roles: